YLLSS-LVIS/Nash-II/README.md

-# Nash-II
+# Nash Pro
-# Formal work on Nash-II has **not** started.
-Nash-II is the planned second iteration of the Nash Event Contracts Exchange
+# Nash Pro is the current default transaction engine of the Nash event contracts exchange system.